MihaiDavid05/Experimental-Analysis-of-Training-Deep-Networks-with-Very-Large-SGD-Batches/README.md

 ### Environment setup
 For our experiments we used Google Colab.
 We provide the notebook under `OML_notebook.ipynb`.
+It has 4 parts: Setup, Training, Event Parsing and Testing.
+You can find more guidance in the notebook.

-However, we also made our own local environment (CPU only).
+However, we also made our own local environment for quick experiments and better debugging (CPU only).
 Tested configurations locally:
 * `Python 3.7`
 * `pytorch 1.9.0` (CPU only)